GOProteinGNN: Leveraging Protein Knowledge Graphs for Protein Representation Learning: Conclusions

 \section{Conclusions}

-In this paper, we introduced GOProteinGNN, a novel architecture that enhances PLMs by integrating protein knowledge graph information during the creation of amino acid-level representations.
+In this paper, we introduced GOProteinGNN, a novel architecture that enhances PLMs by integrating knowledge graph information during amino acid-level representation learning.
 Specifically, GOProteinGNN proposed a GKI layer that leverages the [CLS] token representation of the PLM during the encoder stage in a novel manner.
 Our methodology enables the incorporation of information at both the individual amino acid and protein levels, fostering a comprehensive learning process through graph-based techniques.
 Furthermore, GOProteinGNN uniquely learns the entire protein knowledge graph during training, allowing it to capture broader relational nuances and dependencies beyond mere triplets as done in previous work.
-GOProteinGNN showcases its potential across diverse real-world bioinformatics tasks, such as amino acid contact prediction and protein-protein interaction identification.
+GOProteinGNN demonstrates strong performance across diverse bioinformatics tasks, including contact prediction and protein–protein interaction identification, with scalability to larger proteins contingent on the chosen base PLM.
 We posit that the observed performance improvements arise from a deeper comprehension of proteins themselves and the associated factual knowledge.
 This understanding allows generalization for never-before-seen proteins, as demonstrated on downstream tasks.
 By leveraging both the protein knowledge graph and sequential data modeling, GOProteinGNN effectively propagates information regarding proteins with biological connections.
 In drug development, it can facilitate virtual screening by prioritizing compounds for binding to specific protein targets, underscoring its potential to provide deeper insights into complex biological phenomena and expediting the drug discovery process.
+Ultimately, our findings highlight the crucial role of factual knowledge in protein representation learning, reinforcing the need for structured biological information to enhance PLM-based methods.